aosabook/500lines/functionalDB/chapter.md

          clean-db (reduce remove-fn db reffing-datoms)]
      (last (:layers clean-db))))
 ````
-We begin by using *reffing-datoms-to* to find all entities that reference ours in the given layer; it returns a sequence of triplets that contain the id of the referencing entity, as well as the attribute name and the id of the removed entity.
+We begin by using `reffing-datoms-to` to find all entities that reference ours in the given layer; it returns a sequence of triplets that contain the ID of the referencing entity, as well as the attribute name and the ID of the removed entity.
 ````clojure
 (defn- reffing-to [e-id layer]
    (let [vaet (:VAET layer)]